gracenak/gracenak.github.io/_posts/2020-10-22-creating_a_sinatra_application.markdown

 How does this work?

 1. The browser makes an HTTP request.
-The Sinatra **controller** (ie: app_controller.rb)  takes that request and routes it to to the appropriate action (ie: get)
+The Sinatra **controller** (ie: app_controller.rb)  takes that request and routes it to to the appropriate action (ie: /users)

 2. This action then requests these objects from the **models** (ie: user.rb)